Spectrum of two-dimensional $su(2)$ gauge theories coupled to massless fermions in integer representations

 \section{Results}

 Our first attempt to extract just the low lying spectrum of $H_I$ using Krylov space algorithms was mired due to numerical inaccuracies and the inability to stay in the colorless sector.
 We therefore reverted to an exact evaluation of $H_I$ at fixed values of $K$.
+A generic colorless state can be written as

-Using Clebsch-Gordan coefficients to generate tensor representations and taking advantage of the reduction of states that occur when two or more fermion momenta are identical, we successfully went up to $2K=40,28,22,18$ for $J=1,2,3,4$ respectively.
+where we have explicitly written out the spin components $s_1,\cdots,s_n$.
+The coefficients $c^{s_1\cdots s_n}$ can be derived using repeated application of the Clebsch-Gordan coefficients to generate tensor representations.
+In this process we have taken advantage of the reduction of states that occur when two or more fermion momenta $p_i$ are identical.
+The number of colorless states will grow with $J$.
+After enumerating the complete list of states for a fixed momentum, we explicitly computed the full Hamiltonian matrix on this set of states.
+We successfully went up to $2K=40,28,22,18$ for $J=1,2,3,4$ respectively.
 This was sufficient to compare with known results at $J=1$ and provide new results for $J=2,3,4$.
 In what follows we outline the details of our results in each representation.